little boy

 * * *

 Amaryllis walked along Ocean Avenue, her eyes often glancing at the horizon.
 Her husband's ship was due back any day, and she longed to see him again.
-Her friendship with Magnolia now beyond repair, she missed him more than ever.
+Now that her friendship with Magnolia was beyond repair, she missed him more than ever.

-It was not until two days later that the merchant ship returned to its home port, and Amaryllis made preparations for a special homecoming dinner.
+It was not until two days later that the merchant ship returned to its home port.
+Amaryllis was busy preparing a special homecoming dinner when she heard footsteps approach the house.
 Alas, it was the commanding officer of the ship and not her husband who appeared at the Waverly's home.
 When Amaryllis saw Captain Phillips on her doorstep, she immediately surmised what ill wind had blown him there.

 "I'm terribly sorry to have to bring you bad news," he began.